Arnold Air Force Base

-There is no longer an active airfield on the base, as the airfield was decommissioned in 2009.
+The airfield was closed in 2009 but has since reopened.
+The first landing since 2009 took place in May 2023.
 Army aviation assets (helicopters) continue to utilize Arnold as part of missions supporting Fort Campbell, Kentucky or the Tennessee Army National Guard.

 The base is home to the Arnold Engineering Development Complex (AEDC), the most advanced and largest complex of flight simulation test facilities in the world.
 The center operates 58 aerodynamic and propulsion wind tunnels, rocket and turbine engine test cells, space environmental chambers, arc heaters, ballistic ranges and other specialized units.
 AEDC is an Air Force Test Center organization.

 The commander of Arnold Engineering Development Center is Col. Scott A. Cain, and Mark A. Mehalic is the executive director.